Adventure Tour No. 300 E

 You leave the hotel after breakfast and explore, what has not been possible for the last 30 years, the beauty of the East Coast.
 Here the coast line is uneven with many bays and sheltered coves.
 On some beaches one can walk a mile into the sea.
 The east coast is ideal from April to November with calm sea and sunny weather.

-You will arrive at Arugam Bay at noon for lunch and check-in at the Stardust Beach Hotel, Arugam Bay, the southern most beach resort of the east coast is a very popular surfing centre ranked 3rd among the 20 best beaches of the world.
+You will arrive at Arugam Bay at noon and check-in at the Stardust Beach Hotel, Arugam Bay, the southern most beach resort of the east coast is a very popular surfing centre ranked 3rd among the 20 best beaches of the world.
 In the afternoon you can enjoy the beach and the sea.
 Dinner and overnight at your hotel.

 You can extend your stay at Arungam Bay.